Pierre Karl Péladeau

 Pierre Karl Péladeau OQ ([pjɛʁ kaʁl pelado]; born 16 October 1961), also known by his initials PKP, is a Canadian businessman, billionaire and former politician.
-He was also the MNA for Saint-Jérôme.
+He was also the MNA (Member of the National Assembly) for Saint-Jérôme.
 Péladeau is the president and CEO of Quebecor Inc. He used to own Sun Media Corporation.
 Péladeau is seen as a "strong Quebec nationalist" and an influential businessman in Quebec.

 Péladeau was the Leader of the Opposition in the Quebec National Assembly from his election as leader of the Parti Québécois on 15 May 2015 until his resignation on 2 May 2016 for family reasons.

 Life and career

 Péladeau is the son of the Quebecor founder Pierre Péladeau (1925–1997) and his first wife Raymonde Chopin (1927–1976).
 His siblings are Érik Péladeau, Anne-Marie Péladeau, Isabelle Péladeau, Simon-Pierre Péladeau, Esther Péladeau and Jean B. Péladeau.
 He was educated in Montreal and Paris, especially at Université Paris VIII.
 He attended the Collège Jean-de-Brébeuf.
 He holds a degree in philosophy from Université du Québec à Montréal and a law degree from Université de Montréal.

 Péladeau was so inspired by Karl Marx while attending university that he changed his middle name from “Carl” to “Karl”.

 Péladeau joined his father's management team at an early age.
 He is known to be confrontational with unions and has used lock-out tactics at least 14 times.
-He counts Brian Mulroney amongst his business associates.
+He counted Brian Mulroney amongst his business associates.
 Péladeau sits on the boards of several Quebecor companies and is active in many charitable and cultural organizations.
 Quebecers identify him with his initials, PKP.